John McPhail (director): Life and career

 "It was the single best experience of my life.
 I didn’t eat or sleep for two and a bit weeks but I wouldn’t have changed it for the world."

-The film was shown at the Cluj Comedy Film Festival in Romania which McPhail attended along with producer Lauren Lamarr.
-In late October 2015, the film was screened at the Sydney Indie Film Festival where it was nominated for 7 awards.
+The film was shown at the Cluj Comedy Film Festival in Romania, which McPhail attended along with producer Lauren Lamarr.
+In late October 2015, the film was screened at the Sydney Indie Film Festival, where it was nominated for seven awards.
 Unable to attend the awards ceremony, McPhail was represented by a friend who happened to be travelling around Australia at the time.
 The film picked up three awards at the festival for Best Score, Best Supporting Actress and Best Film.

 In 2016, McPhail met with Nicholas Crum and Naysun Alae-Carew of Blazing Griffin about the possibility of directing their feature length musical film, Anna and the Apocalypse.
-The film based on the short film Zombie Musical by the late writer Ryan McHenry, tells the story of Anna and her school mates in their bid to survive a sudden zombie apocalypse which descends on their town in the run up to Christmas.
+The film based on the short film Zombie Musical by the late writer Ryan McHenry, tells the story of Anna and her school mates in their bid to survive a sudden zombie apocalypse t descends on their town in the run up to Christmas.
 A horror fan with John Carpenter considered as one of his biggest film influences, McPhail accepted the offer and filming began later that year in Greenock in Scotland.

 Anna and the Apocalypse had its world premiere at Fantastic Fest on September 22, 2017 with many of the films cast and crew in attendance.
 The film had its UK premiere as part of the 2018 Edinburgh International Film Festival and was listed as one of the top 5 must see films at the festival by the Scotsman Newspaper.
 Anna and the Apocalypse was amongst the nominees at the 2018 British Academy Scotland Awards. for Best Feature Film, and best actress for Ella Hunt.